 Market definition and market power

-Market definition and market power remain the starting point of every competition law assessment for determining dominance and the abuse of dominance by an enterprise and enables the Commission to identify the competitive constraints being faced by the enterprise in question.
+Identifying the relevant market is the starting point of every competition law assessment for determining dominance and abuse of dominance by an enterprise and enables the Commission to identify the competitive constraints being faced by the enterprise in question.

-In AMMFI, the Commission defined the relevant product market as 'the market for supply of VSF to spinners'.
-The Commission noted that natural fibres and man-made fibres differ in terms of characteristics, such as composition, resiliency and capability to absorb moisture, and are, therefore, considered as two separate product categories by manufacturers of yarn.
-The Commission further found that within man-made fibres, VSF, a cellulosic based fibre, has different characteristics to other kinds of man-made fibres.
+In AMMFI, the Commission defined the relevant product market as 'the market for supply of Viscose Staple Fibre (VSF) to spinners'.
+The Commission noted that natural fibres and man-made fibres differ in terms of characteristics, such as composition, resilience and capability to absorb moisture, and must, therefore, be considered as two separate product categories by manufacturers of yarn.
+The Commission further found that within man-made fibres, VSF, a cellulosic fibre, has different characteristics to other kinds of man-made fibres.
 For instance, VSF can be readily dyed and blends easily with other fibres.
-The Commission took note of the observations made by the Directorate General of Anti-Dumping & Allied Duties in Order: No. 1416/2009-DGAD distinguishing VSF from other fibres.
-The Commission also observed that during the investigation period, the price of VSF had been 40 to 60 per cent more than cotton and polyester stable fibre (PSF).
-PSF/cotton could be blended with VSF and vice versa on account of the differences in their characteristics.
-The Commission found that the correlation and regression analyses submitted by the opposite party (i.e., Grasim) did not conclusively establish substitutability between VSF and PSF and cotton and VSF.
+The Commission took note of the observations made by the Directorate General of Anti-Dumping and Allied Duties in Order No. 14/6/2009-DGAD, distinguishing VSF from other fibres.
+The Commission also observed that during the investigation period, the price of VSF had been 40 per cent to 60 per cent higher than cotton and polyester stable fibre (PSF).
+The Commission found that the correlation and regression analyses submitted by the opposite party (Grasim) did not conclusively establish substitutability between VSF and PSF and cotton and VSF.
 The views of the spinners and the apparel retail chains were also considered by the Commission.
 The Commission concluded that from the perspective of the spinners, VSF was not substitutable with other fibres.
 The relevant geographic market was defined as the 'whole of the geographical area of India' since the demand for VSF emanates from spinning mills located across the country.

 The concept of 'dominant position' has been defined in the Act to mean a position of strength, enjoyed by an enterprise, in the relevant market, in India, which enables it to: (1) operate independently of competitive forces prevailing in the relevant market; or (2) affect its competitors or consumers or the relevant market in its favour.
-In assessing dominance and market power in the relevant market, the Commission is required by Section 19 of the Act to assess dominance in the context of a broad range of non-exhaustive factors, including market share, size and resources of the enterprise, size and importance of the competitors, vertical integration, entry barriers and dependence of consumers on the allegedly dominant enterprise.
-The role and importance of each of these factors varies depending upon the facts of each case and the alleged theory of harm, but in its decisions, the Commission will assess dominance of the allegedly dominant enterprise under each of the Section 19 factors.
+In assessing dominance in the relevant market, the Commission is required by Section 19 of the Act to assess dominance in the context of a broad range of non-exhaustive factors, including market share, size and resources of the enterprise, size and importance of the competitors, vertical integration, entry barriers and dependence of consumers on the allegedly dominant enterprise.
+The role and importance of each of these factors varies depending upon the facts of each case and the alleged theory of harm but, in its decisions, the Commission will typically assess dominance of the allegedly dominant enterprise under each of the Section 19 factors.
 Generally, market share and the size and resources of the enterprise will be the most important criteria in the Commission's assessment of dominance.

 Under Section 4(2) of the Act, an enterprise (or a group) abuses its dominant position if it: